|

 Q Can I use my mobile

-It is very easy to stay in contact with the outside world,
+A Yes.
+It's very easy to stay in contact with the outside world.
+There is an extensive mobile phone network.

 Q Are there Internet